 The monocarton industry has imported about two dozen highly confi gured 7- and 8-color full UV presses in the current year.
 The ten leading monocarton manufacturers in South Asia are adding capacity at an almost breakneck pace in anticipation of a strong pickup in future demand.
 The label industry, which has already undergone some consolidation, has also kept pace.
 Perhaps the most notable rise in modernization and increased capacity is coming from the corrugated industry.
 This year has seen some of the larger players investing in European BHS corrugation lines and fl exo printer, converter and gluer machines from the likes of

 Emba and Bobst.

 Thus, capacity creation continues apace notwithstanding some of the day-to-day disruptions and upticks in demand.
-However, new entrants and some of the mid-size players in India at least will continue to face challenges because of the recent drop in consumer demand due to demonetization.
-In this largest economy in South Asia, generally reliable experts are now forecasting a demand recovery to double-digit growth in the August–September 2017 time frame.
+However, new entrants and some of the mid-size players in India at least will continue to face challenges because of the recent drop in demand due to demonetization.
+In the largest economy in South Asia, generally reliable experts are now forecasting a demand recovery to double-digit growth in the August–September 2017 time frame.

 Best wishes for the new year!